beNative/docforge/docs/FUNCTIONAL_MANUAL.md

 - **Welcome Screen:** Shown when no document is selected or when a folder is selected.
 - **Document Editor:** The primary interface for writing and editing a document's content and title.
-- **Template Editor:** A similar editor for creating and modifying prompt templates.
+- **Template Editor:** A similar editor for creating and modifying document templates.
 - **Settings View:** A dedicated screen for configuring the application.
 - **Info View:** Displays documentation like the README and this manual.